Compare Aspiration’s accounts

 As part of its commitment to ethical banking, Aspiration offers the following accounts and investment products:

-- Spend & Save.
+- Aspiration Spend & Save Account.
 This account has two plan options— a free one and a paid plan called Aspiration Plus.
-Depending on which plan you choose you’ll get a free ATM reimbursement a month, higher cash back on eligible shopping purchases and up to 1.00% APY on your savings.
+Depending on which plan you choose you’ll get a free ATM reimbursement a month, higher cash back on eligible shopping purchases and up to 5.00% APY on your savings.

 - Redwood Fund.
 An investment fund that actively looks for companies that meet environmental, social justice and governance standards to invest your money.

 - Flagship Fund.
 Lower volatility, long-term investment fund that only requires a $10 deposit.